 We have everything you need to know right here!
-With this insightful breakdown by Elder Law Attorney Joan Reed Wilson, understand how the latest estate planning and elder law updates of 2023 will affect you.
+With this insightful breakdown by Elder Law Attorney Joan Reed Wilson, of elder law facts and figures in 2024.
+Understand how the latest elder law updates will affect you.

 Federal Gift Tax Exemption